2019 Sebring shooting: Shooting

 The lone survivor of the shooting was a bank employee who had been in the bank's break room just before the gunman walked in.
 The employee escaped out the back door when gunshots first rang out; after getting outside, he called 911.

 Victims

-Five women were discovered by police, shot execution style in their heads and backs.
+Five women were discovered by police, shot execution style in the back of their heads and upper backs.
 They were identified as: